 The effectiveness of masks

-Remember, the best masks for protecting you and those around you are cloth or surgical masks that completely cover your nose and mouth.
+Make sure your cloth or surgical masks completely covers your nose and mouth.
 These masks catch the respiratory droplets you expel that can carry the virus and block you from taking in someone else’s droplets.

 Adapt your costume